 The Chanticleers prevailed 76-61 to claim their first conference title since 1991.

 Men's Basketball Home Opener vs. Akron (Nov.
 9, 2012)

-Benny Moss is in his fourth season on Cliff Ellis' staff at Coastal Carolina University.
+The 2015-16 season is Benny Moss’ fifth on Cliff Ellis' staff at Coastal Carolina University.
 He was promoted from assistant coach to associate head coach following the successful 2013-14 campaign.

 The 2013-14 season proved to be CCU's breakthrough season as the Chanticleers advanced to their third NCAA Tournament appearance and first since 1993.
 The Chants ended the regular season with an 18-12 overall record and an 11-5 mark in Big South Conference play.
 Coastal captured its first Big South Conference South Division Championship and then went on to win three-straight games in the VisitMyrtleBeach.com Big South Championships to earn its third Big South Tournament Championship and first since 1991.